Golden Eagles vs. Spartans: Second Round Betting Trends, Record ATS, Home/Road Splits

 Marquette Betting Records & Stats

-- In 22 games this season, Marquette and its opponents have scored more than 141.5 combined points.
+- Marquette and its opponents have combined to score more than 140.5 points in 22 of 31 games this season.

-- The average point total in Marquette's outings this year is 150.2, 8.7 more than this matchup's over/under.
+- Marquette's games this year have an average point total of 150.2, 9.7 more points than this matchup's over/under.

+- This season, Marquette has won 17 out of the 18 games, or 94.4%, in which it has been favored.

 - Marquette has a record of 15-1, a 93.8% win rate, when it's favored by -145 or more by bookmakers this season.